 - Eat foods that contain soft, non-spicy, and low fibre foods that are easy to digest.

-- You can have curd or yogurt in your diet in small portions.
+- You can have curd or yoghurt in your diet in small portions.

 - Avoid eating solid, canned, and street food.